kriskeillor/PiPico/README.md

 Running the example build again worked this time!
 I also realized I left off a double-dot from the cmake command.
 Not sure what that argument is for, but it made a big (positive) difference in the output.

 However, running nmake still failed.
 The complete output is shown in "hello-world-build-err.md". nmake is run on line 20.

+I asked a question on Stack Overflow.
+In the end I didn't get any direct answers, but did find some people asking [similar questions](https://stackoverflow.com/questions/14319247/cmake-is-unable-to-configure-project-for-visual-studios-10-amd64/14471934#14471934) with [more helpful answers](https://stackoverflow.com/questions/14319247/cmake-is-unable-to-configure-project-for-visual-studios-10-amd64/14471934#14471934).
+First I tried setting "devenv.exe" and "cl.exe" to run as administrator, which didn't work.
+Most of these answers were for targetting traditional platforms, so next I searched "arm m0 compile tools visual studio" which led to a [helpful blog post](https://devblogs.microsoft.com/cppblog/arm-gcc-cross-compilation-in-visual-studio/).
+I already had the Linux C++ workload installed, but not the Embedded and IoT development tools.

+This STILL didn't work with the Hello World example project, so I tried creating a new Pi project based on a VS template.
+I was told I didn't have the Linux C++ development tools.
+I definitely do, so there must have been some sub-component I didn't include.

+> At this point I finally noticed that I had missed a key note, "You must install the full "Windows 10 SDK" package as the SDK will need to build the pioasm and elf2uf2 tools locally.
+> Removing it from the list of installed items will mean that you will be unable to build Raspberry Pi Pico binaries."

+Installing this next, hopefully following the instructions does it for me...